Quick Verdict

 Inspect2GO

-For high-volume LOLER inspection companies, Inspect2GO can become expensive on a per-report model and may not have the UK-specific LOLER field conventions that a dedicated tool provides.
-Its strengths are flexibility and its existing template library.
+For high-volume LOLER inspection companies, the per-report pricing model becomes expensive quickly.
+It also lacks the UK-specific LOLER field conventions that a purpose-built tool provides.
+Its strengths are flexibility and an existing template library.
+It is not built for your use case.

 Pros